 Winner of the Royal Philharmonic Society Ensemble Award, 2005

 Grounded in the classics of Renaissance and Twentieth-century vocal repertoire, I Fagiolini is renowned for its innovative and often staged productions of this music.
-I Fagiolini has staged Handel with masks, Purcell with puppets, and in 2004 premiered The Full Monteverdi, a dramatised account of the composer’s Fourth Book of Madrigals (1603) by John La Bouchardière, which has since been turned into a highly successful film, shown all over the world.
-In 2006 I Fagiolini toured its 1990s South African collaboration Simunye and in 2009 created Tallis in Wonderland, a new way of hearing polyphony with live and recorded voices.
+It has staged Handel with masks, Purcell with puppets, and in 2004 premiered The Full Monteverdi, a ground-breaking dramatised account of the composer’s Fourth Book of Madrigals (1603) by John La Bouchardière, since turned into a highly successful film shown all over the world.
+In 2006 I Fagiolini toured its South African collaboration Simunye and in 2009 created Tallis in Wonderland, a new way of hearing polyphony with live and recorded voices.

-In 2011, I Fagiolini celebrated its 25th anniversary with a commission from Orlando Gough, The Spell, a new semi-staged production of Purcell King Arthur with the English Concert, and the hugely successful world premiere recording of Striggio Mass in 40 Parts on Decca.
-The recording stayed at the top of the specialist classical chart for nearly four months and won the 2011 Gramophone Early Music Award and a Diapason d’or de l’année.
+In 2011, I Fagiolini semi-staged Purcell King Arthur with the English Concert and released the world premiere recording of Striggio Mass in 40 Parts on Decca which stayed at the top of the specialist classical chart for nearly four months and won the 2011 Gramophone Early Music Award and a Diapason d’or de l’année.

 The name I Fagiolini continues to be misspelt and mispronounced wherever it goes from Africa to Australia.
-I Fagiolini has recorded 20 CDs and four DVDs and is delighted to be Ensemble-in-Residence at the University of York
+I Fagiolini has recorded 22 discs and five films and is delighted to be Ensemble-in-Residence at the University of York.

 Robert has spent much of his life looking for ways to share his love of Renaissance and 20th/21st century music, often by creating ground-breaking projects which present music to audiences in innovative ways.
-He founded I Fagiolini in 1986; with them he has presented their signature projects including Simunye, The Full Monteverdi, Tallis in Wonderland, How Like An Angel (with Australian contemporary circus group Circa) and the immersive theatre project Betrayal: a polyphonic crime drama (for singers and dancers based on the music of Gesualdo).
-Betrayal was premièred by the Barbican in May 2015 to audience and critical acclaim.
+He founded I Fagiolini in 1986; with them he has presented their signature projects including Simunye, The Full Monteverdi, Tallis in Wonderland, and How Like An Angel (with Australian contemporary circus group C!RCA), and Betrayal: a polyphonic crime drama (for singers and dancers based on the music of Gesualdo), which premiered at the Barbican in May 2015.

-Robert has directed the English Concert (Purcell) and the Academy of Ancient Music (Bach), Accentus (France), Norddeutscher Rundfunk Chor, Nederlands Kamerkoor, Narodowe Forum Muzyki Wroclaw in Handel Acis & Galatea and Symphonieorchester Wuppertal (Judas Maccabeus).
-Robert will conduct the Danish National Vocal Ensemble in a new conceptual project in January 2016.
-In autumn 2015 he directs Monteverdi L’Orfeo in Venice.
+Robert has directed the English Concert (Purcell), the Academy of Ancient Music (Bach), Accentus (France), Norddeutscher Rundfunk Chor, Nederlands Kamerkoor, Narodowe Forum Muzyki, Wrocław (Acis & Galatea), Symphonieorchester Wuppertal (Judas Maccabeus) and Monteverdi L’Orfeo in Venice.
+In 2016 he conducted the Danish National Vocal Ensemble in a new conceptual project, Angels and Demons, and makes his debut with RIAS Kammerkoor in 2018.